duttresearchgroup/MARS/README.md

 * *remote_synch.sh*: run `sh scripts/common/remote_synch.sh` to copy cross-compile binaries to the target
 * *env .sh*: Run `source scripts/env.sh` in the target platform

+## Compiling directly on board
+  Coming soon

-# Running
+# Running on target platform
+Test if the code is working properly in the target platform.
+* *The steps in this phase also require bash shell.
+Execute `ls -l /bin/sh` to verify*
+* *Run `source scripts/env.sh`*
-Test if the code is working properly by executing `sh scripts/tests/interface_test.sh`.
-If successful, you can see the results in *outdir*.
+* *Execute `sh scripts/tests/interface_test.sh`.
+If successful, you can see the results in `outdir`.*

 # Organization